ox-it/munkiwebadmin/jssmanifests/README.md

 Release 0.0.0.1 [Ooh-Ooh-Ooh-One] - Codename: Dwarf Cavendish

 **Please note that this software is an early prototype and is not intended for production environments yet.
+The developers use it internally for production, but we have to warn you that you should understand the code before even considering doing so, too.
 Use it at your own risk.**

 ## Summary